Best New & Used Handicap Vans For Sale

 We cannot stress the importance of this aspect when purchasing a wheelchair-accessible vehicle.
 The size of the wheelchair user, the size of the wheelchair itself, and the size of the family & occupants must all be considered when selecting the right vehicle.

 This is where it becomes essential that you are completely transparent about your disability, limitations, and immediate and future needs.
 Like any disability, many variables come into play that can affect decisions: age, agility, and countless others.
-Your answers to these questions will make it possible for a mobility consultant to recommend the correct type, size, and model of wheelchair-accessible vehicle to buy that is needed to address your needs and desires.
+Your answers to these questions will allow a mobility consultant to recommend the correct type, size, and model of wheelchair-accessible vehicle needed to address your needs and desires.

 8. Decide Between a Rear-Entry or Side-Entry Wheelchair Conversion

-There are two basic types of wheelchair-accessible vehicles for saleside-entry and rear-entry
+Two basic types of wheelchair-accessible vehicles are for sale: side-entry and rear-entry

 In a side-entry handicapped vehicle, the ramp deploys from the passenger side, 2nd row, and side door, allowing the wheelchair user access to the vehicle’s center and front seating areas.
 This is the most popular type of conversion and the only choice for a user if they are planning to drive.